miyako/4d-plugin-text-input-service-v2/README.md

 <div class="syntax-td cell cell--8"></div>
 </div>

+* pass a string returned from `INPUT Get source` in `identifier`.

 * pass a [RFC 4647](https://www.ietf.org/rfc/rfc4647.txt) or [RFC 3066](https://www.ietf.org/rfc/rfc3066.txt) as `identifier` to specify a language.

-* pass the string "ASCII" to specify the current ascii capable keyboard input source.
+* pass the string "ASCII" or an empty string to specify the current ascii capable keyboard input source.

 ```
 source:=INPUT Get source ({identifier})